Team-Kujira/oracle-price-feeder/README.md

 ## Changes

 - `exchange_rates` when broadcasting votes has been reverted to the Cosmos SDK denom string, as is used in Terra's Oracle module
-- `config.toml` supports an `account.prefix` propoerty, to provide compatibility across multiple networks
+- `config.toml` supports an `account.prefix` property, to provide compatibility across multiple networks

 ---